rbrooks/AlacIt/README.markdown

 ### Install

 1. Ensure you have Ruby 1.9.2 installed, and [FFmpeg](http://ffmpeg.org/).
-2. Put flacalacit.rb in `/usr/local/bin` without its extension, in other words:
+2. Put alacit.rb in `/usr/local/bin` without its extension, in other words:
-  * `cp ~/Downloads/flacalacit.rb /usr/local/bin/flacalacit`.
+  * `cp ~/Downloads/alacit.rb /usr/local/bin/alacit`.
 It will make it easier to type.
-3. Make it executable. `chmod +x /usr/local/bin/flacalacit`
+3. Make it executable. `chmod +x /usr/local/bin/alacit`

 ### Usage

 **Single file:**

-    flacalacit source.flac
+    alacit source.flac

-Will output a file called source.m4v in same directory.
+Will output a file called `source.m4v` in same directory.

 **Entire directory:**

-    flacalacit ~/Music/Artist/Album
+    alacit ~/Music/Artist/Album

-Will convert all .flac files in that directory.
+Will convert all `.flac` and `.wav` files in that directory.

 ### Dependencies